Inventoryframework/inventoryframework.github.io/WorkingInTheSystem/ModifyingCriticalFiles.md

 This file is very safe to modify and is intended to be modified.
 Though it is recommended to make children for each type of item you will have (Weapons, consumables, armor, etc).
 Though there are several functions you might have to update if you remove any variables or functions.
 Remember to use soft references as often as possible.

-In the base plugin there are a lot of children of this class.
+In the base plugin there are a lot of children of this class as examples.
 All of which are safe to remove if some don't fit your project, though I recommend giving them a quick look-over to explore what differences were made to them.

 ---
 # FS_InventoryItem